 The short answer is yes: You do have to pay for the credit card processing fees to process your tips.
 However, there is a big often-violated exception.
 Your employer may only deduct the actual cost to process a credit card tip, but nothing more.
 To illustrate, I recently obtained a sizable settlement for a group of servers working at a restaurant that was deducting a 5% credit card processing fee for tips; however, as it turns out, the restaurant’s credit card processing fee was only 3%.
 This extra deduction resulted in a large settlement to my clients.

 The important thing to keep in mind here is that employers cannot get greedy and charge you more than the credit card processing fee, nor may they charge you an accounting fee or any other fee for your credit card tips.
+The law considers this stealing tips.

 My employer requires me to share my tips and contribute to a tip pool.
 Are tip pools legal?